-The shorter days have us yearning to cocoon with blankets, movies and our favourite people.
-Dedicate a weekend afternoon to watching a couple classic family flicks from when you were a kid.
+The shorter days have us yearning to cocoon with blankets, movies, and our favourite people.
+If you can no longer convince your guys to watch animated movies, check out what streaming in Canada in November for families on Canada’s streaming services.
 You can even serve a dinner of everyone’s favourite finger foods—and popcorn, of course.
 Lots of popcorn.

-By hitting a consignment store for holiday clothes
+By hitting a consignment store for “ugly” holiday sweaters

 Leading up to the holidays, there’s always a need for festive clothing.
 Last year we had nowhere to wear anything, but we are hopeful for this year!
 Get a jump start by hitting a consignment or thrift store for those fabulous, “ugly” holiday sweaters that are sure to make your family the hit of the party or, if worse comes to worse, the festive Zoom call.